cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/01-introduction.md

 > {: .language-bash}
 > You can look at the prompt and get the right link to paste in your browser.
 >
-> You are welcome to do that as well or just follow along in python, interactively, i.e., start python as `python`.
+> You are welcome to do that as well or just follow along in python, interactively, i.e., start python as `python` and input the commands in the command line.
 {: .testimonial}